arcus/education_modules/git_creation_and_tracking/creation_and_tracking.md

 ```console
 $ git commit -m "Start notes on Mars as a base"
 ```
-The console output will look like this, though your unique identifiers (f22b25e and 100644) will be different.
+The console output will look like this, though your unique identifiers (f22b25e and 100644) may be different.

 ```console
 [main (root-commit) f22b25e] Start notes on Mars as a base